hirosystems/stacks.js/docs/getting-started.md

 ## Accounts and Addresses

 :::info Connect 🌐
-For web apps you can request the users address via Stacks Connect.
+For web apps, you can request the user's address via Stacks Connect.
 [Read more](https://connect.stacks.js.org/modules/_stacks_connect#quotconnectquot-aka-authentication-showconnect)
 :::

 Stacks.js uses the concept of an "account" to represent a user's identity on the blockchain.
 An account is identified by a unique address.
 The address is derived from the account's public key, which is derived from the account's private key.

-A normal mainnet address starts with `SP` and a testnet address starts with `ST`. e.g. `SP3FGQ8Z7JY9BWYZ5WM53E0M9NK7WHJF0691NZ159`, `ST2F4BK4GZH6YFBNHYDDGN4T1RKBA7DA1BJZPJEJJ`
+A normal mainnet address starts with `SP`, and a testnet address starts with `ST`. e.g. `SP3FGQ8Z7JY9BWYZ5WM53E0M9NK7WHJF0691NZ159`, `ST2F4BK4GZH6YFBNHYDDGN4T1RKBA7DA1BJZPJEJJ`

 ```js